SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 #### Configuring Client Usernames & Profiles

-This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace message broker.
+This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace event broker.
 For the client-profile, it is important to enable guaranteed messaging for JMS messaging and transacted sessions for the XA-transactions capable Solace JCA Resource Adapter.
-The chosen client username of "solace_user" will be required by the WebLogic Application Server when connecting to the Solace message broker.
+The chosen client username of "solace_user" will be required by the WebLogic Application Server when connecting to the Solace event broker.

 ```
 (config)# client-profile default message-vpn solace_VPN